Archive

 Every year, MAMGA sponsors a parade on the afternoon of Fat Tuesday that is referred to as the Mammoth Parade, and it is a big one.
 Thirty or so floats send a barrage of throws onto the streets.
 The parade is a real favorite with many revelers.

-This year, of course, the MAMGA Mammoth Parade will roll on Mardi Gras Day, February 13, at 2 p.m. on Route B. Their theme will be MAMGA's 86th ...
+This year, of course, the MAMGA Mammoth Parade rolled on Mardi Gras Day, February 13, at 2 p.m. on Route B. Their theme was MAMGA's 86th ...
 Celebrating Yesterday, Today, and Tomorrow.
-The parade will include about 30 floats, 18 of them designed and remastered by April Livingston and staff, the rest rented from the Conde Cavaliers and the Mystic Stripers Society.
+The parade included about 30 floats, 15 of them designed and remastered by April Livingston and staff, the rest rented from the Conde Cavaliers and the Mystic Stripers Society.

 To see the Mask's exclusive HD video of that parade, click HERE.